|

 Sphinx & Valley Temple.
 There are legends of the Sphinx

 speaking.
 Does the Sphinx have a message for you?
-Camel
+The Valley

-issued permit that will grant us a private entrance to the Great
+issued permits that will grant us a private entrance to the Great

 Pyramid (for just our group and with all 3 chambers open to us) and